mark-watson/Racket-AI-book/manuscript/tutorial.md

 (for ([(k v) h3]) (println '("key:" k "value:" v)))
 ```

+This Racket code demonstrates the creation and manipulation of hash tables which are data structures that map keys to values.
+It first shows an immutable hash table **h1**, created with built-in function **hash**, where values are retrieved using **hash-ref**.
+It then introduces mutable hash tables **h2** and **h3** we created with **make-hash**, which can be modified after creation using the built-in function **hash-set!**.
+Th* function **hash-set!** can either add a new key-value pair or overwrite the value of an existing key.
+Finally, the code uses a **for** loop to iterate through the key-value pairs of a mutable hash table, printing each one to the console, illustrating a common way to process all entries in the collection.

 Here is a lising of the output window after running this file and then manually evaluating *h1*, *h2*, and *h3* in the REPL (like all listings in this book, I manually edit the output to fit page width):

 ```